lanwen/homepage/src/components/DocsView/components/Quickstart/steps/angular-apollo-instagram/angular-apollo-instagram-1.md

 #### Get your GraphQL endpoint

-As a very first step, you need to obtain a GraphQL endpoint so that you can connect to your own backend from the example application.
+Next, you need to obtain a GraphQL endpoint so that you can connect to your own backend from the example application.

 Using the [Graphcool CLI](https://www.npmjs.com/package/graphcool), you simply provide a data model and the GraphQL API will be generated for you.
 We already included the required [schema](https://github.com/graphcool-examples/angular-apollo-instagram-example/blob/master/instagram.schema) in the GitHub repo, here is what it looks like: